eventodb-hq/eventodb/scripts/PROFILING.md

 **What it does:**
 - Cleans up any existing Pebble data
-- Starts MessageDB server with Pebble backend
+- Starts EventoDB server with Pebble backend
 - Runs 30-second load test with 10 workers
 - Captures CPU, memory, and allocation profiles
 - Measures Pebble-specific metrics (disk usage, namespace count)